Yes, Lord, said Job, I have.

 I don’t think anyone I grew up with in Minnesota considered Ohio part of our same geographic region, although perhaps I’m mistaken.
 I wasn’t conducting a Neilson poll on the topic, certainly.
 I’m mostly basing this opinion off my own childhood impressions, the most unshakeable of foundations.

 And my childhood impression was that Ohio was “in the East.”
 If you tell this to a New Yorker or a New Englander, their response is: “Anything beyond Westchester County is the midwest.”
 Press them on this flippant remark and you begin to realize that yes, in fact, they do think Jersey is also the midwest.
 It’s not Connecticut, you can be sure of that.
 Has a Kennedy ever lived there?
+No?
 Must be the Midwest.

 (A quick google search reveals that Congressman Patrick Kennedy did retire to the South Jersey shore.
 The article itself reveals what a keenly felt win this is for Jersey and how clearly Kennedys are not of-Jersey-soil, as it geo-tags both Rhode Island and Massachusetts within the first paragraph about the Congressman.)